Kure Software Koubou: Silver Ghost

 Silver Ghost was an early example of the tactical role-playing game genre, released in 1988 for the NEC PC-8801 computer.
-Unlike later tactical RPGs, however, Silver Ghost was not turn-based, but instead used real-time strategy and action role-playing game elements.
+Unlike later tactical RPGs, Silver Ghost was not turn-based, but instead used real-time strategy and action role-playing game elements.
 It also featured a point-and-click interface, to control the characters using a cursor.

 The game was later cited by Camelot Software Planning's Hiroyuki Takahashi as inspiration for his Shining Force series of tactical RPGs.
 According to Takahashi, Silver Ghost was "a simulation action type of game where you had to direct, oversee and command multiple characters".